 Your refund will have an amount deducted for the days you were insured, and you may also be charged a cancellation or admin fee.

 Cancellation and admin fees vary between insurers.
 Some insurers won’t charge a cancellation or admin fee if you cancel the policy before its start date.

 Will I receive a refund if I cancel during the cooling-off period?

-Yes, if you choose to cancel your car insurance policy within the 14-day cooling-off period, it is a legal requirement that you’re granted a refund.
+If you cancel your car insurance policy within this period, it is a legal requirement that you’re given a refund.

-But you will be charged for the time when the policy was active and you may also have to pay an administration fee, so check the terms and conditions of the policy.
+However, you will be charged for the number of days the policy was active – so you won’t get 100% of the premium back.
+You might also have to pay an administration fee or cancellation fee, although not all insurers charge this during the cooling off period, so check the terms and conditions of your policy.

 Will I get a refund if I cancel after the 14-day cooling-off period?

 It depends.
 If you took out an annual policy, you should be refunded on a pro-rata basis for the time remaining on it, less a cancellation and administration fee.

 This means that if you are nearing the end of your contract, you may only receive a small refund, or you may not receive one at all.
 If you pay monthly, cancellation and administration fees may also eat up any potential refund.